Speculative Actions: A Lossless Framework for Faster Agentic Systems: Environments

 \section{Environments}

 We now instantiate speculative actions in three environments---chess, e-commerce dialogue, and multi-hop web search---chosen to stress distinct latency bottlenecks (reasoning, tool/API round trips, and information retrieval).
-In each case we pair a fast Speculator with a slow Actor and implement Algorithm~\ref{alg:speculative-k}.
-We report prediction accuracy and end-to-end time saved.
+We pair a fast Speculator with a slow Actor and implement Algorithm~\ref{alg:speculative-k}.